 Automatic instrumentation

-By default, Laminar.initialize() will automatically instrument majority of the most popular LLM and VectorDB libraries for tracing.
-For example, OpenAI, Anthropic, Langchain, Pinecone, and many more.
+By default, Laminar.initialize() will automatically instrument majority of common LLM and VectorDB libraries for tracing.
+This includes OpenAI, Anthropic, Langchain, Pinecone, and many more.

 Instrument all available libraries